In this article

-It is important to take care of yourself, live a healthy lifestyle, and cut out alcohol if you have a problem.
+It's important to take care of yourself, live a healthy lifestyle, and cut out alcohol if you have a problem.

-Here are 8 tips for staying sober:
+Here are 8 tips to stop drinking and stay sober:

-First things first, do not try to overcome alcohol addiction alone.
+Don't try to overcome alcohol addiction alone.
 Professional help is available and encouraged.

 Consider inpatient and outpatient rehabilitation facilities, support groups, therapy, holistic health programs, and medication-assisted addiction treatment.

 Surround yourself with friends, family, and other loved ones who support you.
 You may even turn to addiction support groups to meet other people who are in similar positions as you.